Car Seat Safety Event

 Remember: In Illinois, children are required to be in a car seat or booster seat until at least age 8 and all children younger than 13 should ride in the back seat.

-For more information on Child Passenger Safety visit www.buckleupillinois.org. or
+For more information on Child Passenger Safety visit the National Highway Traffic Safety Administration website or the Buckle Up Illinois website.

 Every 34 seconds one child younger than age 13 is involved in a crash!
 Make sure your child is as safe as possible.

 Please help us spread some important messaging about child passenger safety!

 - By law in Illinois, a child must be in an appropriate car seat until their eighth birthday, however, most children this age are still too small to sit in a seat without a booster seat.

 - Rear-facing seats from birth until age 2, or until the child reaches the upper weight limits of their rear-facing convertible seat.

 - Forward-facing seats when child reaches the upper weight or height limit of their rear-facing convertible seat.
 It is safest to keep the child in a forward-facing seat with a harness until they reach the maximum weight or height limit of that seat.

 - Belt-positioning booster seats should be used once a child outgrows the upper weight or height of their forward-facing harness.
 Children should use belt-positioning booster seats until they are 4'9" and are between 8 and 12 years of age.